Samuel-Buteau/EISFitting/README.md

 If you want separate outputs, use different dataset options (i.e. --dataset=USER7 the first time and --dataset=USER8 the second time)

+## Specifying the file formats to use

+So far, the system knows about 3 file formats:
+- MPT (extension .mpt)
+- DAHN_TXT (extension .txt)
+- COLUMBIA_TXT (extension .txt)

+See the various files:
+- MPT_example.mpt
+- DAHN_TXT_example.txt
+- COLUMBIA_TXT_example.txt

+To use a specific file_format, for instance COLUMBIA_txt,  add --file_format=COLUMBIA_txt.

 ## Specifying a different inverse model
 Furthermore, one can use different versions of the inverse_model.